Direct holding system

+A direct holding system or direct registration system (DRS) is an arrangement for registering ownership of securities (or similar interests) whereby every final investor in the security is registered with a single entity (for example, the issuer itself, a CSD, or a registry).
+In some countries, the use of a direct holding system is required by law.

-The Direct Registration System (DRS) or direct holding system is a traditional system of securities clearance, settlement and ownership in which owners of securities have a direct relationship with the issuer.
+The Direct Registration System (DRS) is an example of a direct holding system.
+DRS is a traditional system of securities clearance, settlement and ownership in which owners of securities have a direct relationship with the issuer.
 As implemented in the past, investors would either be recorded on the issuer's register or they would be in physical possession of bearer securities certificates.